nimishabhide/apartment_hunter-uiuc-/README.md

 Have uploaded clean data and numeric data csv files which were used for this evaluation.
 Used this website to find the best regressor that fits the data-https://regclass.herokuapp.com/ Have used both multiple regressor and XGBoost for prediction.
-I have used two different styles for using multioe regressor.
+I have used two different styles for using regressor.
+The random forest algorithm turns out to be the best.
 I have used AWS service (RDS) for storage of data from where I will be extracting data to create a dashboard on Tableau.